 (links to Amazon.com unless otherwise noted)*

-All Canada in the Hands of the British: General Jeffery Amherst and the 1760 Campaign to Conquer New France, by Douglas Cubbison (2014).
+Cubbison, Douglas All Canada in the Hands of the British: General Jeffery Amherst and the 1760 Campaign to Conquer New France, University of Oklahoma Press, 2014.